CRiva/samanage_gem/README.md

+Development for this gem has stopped due to [another](https://github.com/cw2908/samanage-ruby) Samanage Gem already out.
+Use the linked gem instead.

 # Samanage

 This gem is a simple interface to the [Samanage](https://www.samanage.com/api/) api to create an Incident within your samanage environment.